Bobby Jean: Live performances

-The song has become one of Bruce Springsteen's more popular concert staples, with about 596 performances through 2013.
+The song has become one of Bruce Springsteen's more popular concert staples, with over 700 performances through 2024.

 During the 1984-85 Born in the U.S.A.
-Tour, "Bobby Jean" appeared frequently throughout the shows with a loud audience response, during the 1988 Tunnel of Love Express, the song generally appeared first or last; though by the 1992-93 "Other Band" Tour, "Bobby Jean" was not heard during concerts.
-By the Ghost of Tom Joad Tour, the song was suddenly turned into a short four-minute performance with only Springsteen doing his opening on harmonica and acoustic guitar.
-It remained to have several performances on the Reunion Tour and only several times on The Rising Tour.
+Tour, "Bobby Jean" would frequently appear during the second set of the shows with a loud audience response.
+During the 1988 Tunnel of Love Express, the song appeared during the European leg.
+Making occasional appearances on the 1992-93 "Other Band" Tour, Bobby Jean lost its coda saxophone solo in favor of Springsteen’s vocal wailing.
+"Bobby Jean" appeared on the Ghost of Tom Joad Tour, where the song was turned into a four-minute acoustic guitar and harmonica performance.
+The full band version reappeared on the Reunion Tour and The Rising Tour.

-By the Devils & Dust Tour, the acoustic version had turned given yet another warm welcome back by fans, however, by the start of the Sessions Band Tour, "Bobby Jean" appeared, still on acoustic guitar and harmonica only this time the large outfit were playing a folk-like tune in the back that made it sound rather depressing.
-Springsteen and the E Streeters since reverted to playing the original version on the late 2000s Magic Tour and Working on a Dream Tour, being occasionally setlisted, usually being heard in the band's encore.
-Springsteen performed "Bobby Jean" with Phish during their closing set at the 2009 Bonnaroo Music Festival.
+By the Devils & Dust Tour, the acoustic version had returned.
+On the Sessions Band Tour, "Bobby Jean" appeared again in its acoustic form with additional big-band folk instrumentation.
+On subsequent E Street tours, starting with the Magic Tour and Working on a Dream Tour, "Bobby Jean" has appeared in its full band arrangement, usually being placed in the encores.
+Springsteen performed the song with Phish during their closing set at the 2009 Bonnaroo Music Festival.
 In 2010 a live version of the song appeared on the live DVD London Calling: Live in Hyde Park.
-The song was used as the primary closer of the shows throughout 2016/2017 tour.
+The song was used frequently as the closer of the show on the 2016 River Tour.

-In recent years, crowds, especially in Europe, have taken the habit of arm-waving in unison throughout the song.

 Eddie Vedder from Pearl Jam made a surprise appearance on March 24, 2016 in Seattle when he joined Springsteen and the band for "Bobby Jean."

-Critical reception

-The aggregation of critics' lists at Acclaimed Music did not place this song in its list of the top 3000 songs of all time, but rated it as one of the 1984 songs "bubbling under" the top 3000.
+"Bobby Jean" has appeared throughout the Springsteen and E Street Band 2023-2025 Tour in the encores, usually alternating with Glory Days.